 Back in 2007, London’s Tower Bridge became the world’s largest Bluetooth device.
 The bridge had been modified to include detectors that could scan people crossing the bridge who were carrying Bluetooth devices.
 This was translated into a bright display of pixels across the bridge’s upper walkway.

-Though this use of technology and bridges is perhaps a little jovial, it goes to show just how well modern advancements can intertwine with the age-old need for bridges.
+Though this use of technology and bridges is perhaps a little jovial, it goes to show just how well modern advancements can intertwine with the age-old need for bridges in 2022.
 With solar panels and other advances beginning to show up on new structures too, it won’t be long before other world record titles are claimed by bridges.
 Bridges truly are the infrastructure that bridges the gap between businesses and consumers!